TadayoshiCarvajal/MachineLearningAutomator/README.md

 ## Acknowledgments

-* Hat tip to the creators and contributors of Sci-Kit Learn, numpy, python, tqdm, numpy, and anyone else who assisted in making this project a reality.
+* Hat tip to the creators and contributors of Sci-Kit Learn, numpy, python, tqdm, and anyone else who assisted in making this project a reality.